heinovski/plafosim/README.md

-# platoon-formation-simulator
+# Platoon Formation Simulator (PlaFoSim)

-My new simulator for platoon formation
+A simple simulator for platoon formation.